-18 Are there any limitations on a buyer's ability to gradually acquire an interest in a public target in the context of a realestate-related business combination?
+20 Are there any limitations on a buyer's ability to gradually acquire an interest in a public company in the context of a real estate business combination?
 Are these limitations typically built into organisational documents or inherent in applicable state or regulatory related regimes?